-The Group creates a provision for costs of closure of a mining plant, which it is obliged to incur under current laws.
-The main assumptions used to determine the amount of expenses related to the closure of a mining plant include assumptions regarding the mine's life, expected inflation rate and long-term discount rates, as well as the forecasted nominal unit costs of closing individual facilities, which are calculated by independent experts.
+The Company creates a provision for costs of closure of a mining plant, which it is obliged to incur under current laws.
+The main assumptions used to determine the amount of expenses related to the closure of a mining plant include assumptions regarding the mine's life, expected inflation rate and long-term discount rates.
 Any changes to these assumptions affect the carrying value of the provision.

 Assumptions regarding the life of the mine have been described above.
 Adopted inflation ratios for 2012-2034 range from 2.2% to 3.8%.